Upload Data to a Push Zone

 - Newly uploaded content is instantly available from the CDN.

-We recommend to use FTPS (explicit FTP over TLS) to avoid plaintext transfer of your credentials over the network.
+We recommend to use FTPS (explicit FTP over TLS) to avoid plaintext transfer of your credentials over the network and use an FTP client such as FileZilla.

 How to upload Files with rsync over SSH

-- Upload ssh public key through the KeyCDN dashboard (Account-Settings > Authentication).
+- Upload ssh public key (ssh-rsa or ssh-ed25519) through the KeyCDN dashboard (Account-Settings > Authentication).
 It takes a few minutes until the key is distributed on the responsible servers.

 - Make sure that you added your private key on your system before running rsync (command: ssh-add /path/to/your/private.key).